Image Museum of Hsinchu City: Architecture

 The style of building as a whole is a mixture of classical Roman and Arabian architecture, with a wide open square on the front and a newly-constructed 4-floor building on the back.
 The movie theater is on the ground floor with a decker on the second floor, as well as two indoors balconies along the side walls of the hall; furthermore, on both sides of the building there are two fire-protection lanes that separate the movie theater from the neighboring buildings which is not a common design for safety reason compared with the other movie theaters' design in Hsinchu City.

 Exhibition

 The museum often holds movie exhibitions to promote humanistic and artistic films, as well as reminiscent films that were made independently by Taiwanese producers.
 It has been used to collect the movie-related cultural products, display the exhibitions of historical records, and hold the seminars from researchers and education-oriented activities.

 Activities

 The museum has held many activities such as the Animated Cartoon Camp, Movie Study Meeting and Camp for Cultivation of Documentary Capabilities.

 Starting from January 22, 2022, the Lightbox has combined and operated at least three kinds of activities or functions that include playing current art-related movies or documentaries from international films festival, a bookstore and film-related historical records displaying, a bar and restaurant.

 Transportation

-The museum is accessible within walking distance northwest from Hsinchu Station of the Taiwan Railways.
+The museum is accessible within walking distance northwest from Hsinchu Station of the Taiwan Railway.